Chart Color Schemes

 Strathfield features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 68.6% of all households, including 32.0% couples with children, 26.0% couples without children, and 7.4% single parent families.
 Non-family households account for the remaining 31.4%, with lone person households at 19.8% and group households comprising 11.7%.
-The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.
+The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households